WalterMarch/devcontainerJavaGUIWM/README.md

 The JDK is installed by `post-create.sh`.

-The following line in the `devcontainer.json` allows us to run a Java GUI application on Windows 11 Pro from inside a VS Code devcontainer installation.
+The following line in the `devcontainer.json` allows us to run a Java GUI application from inside a VS Code devcontainer installation.

 ```jsonc
     "runArgs": ["-e DISPLAY=$DISPLAY"]
 ```

+When I first found the suggestion to use `runArgs`, the source suggested it only worked in Windows 11.
+I have also found it works on MacOS.

 ## Run the Sample Code

-In the `/workspaces/devcontainer-java-gui/sample` directory, run the following commands:
+In the `sample` directory, run the following commands:

 ```bash
 javac SwingHello.java